Food & Land Sovereignty

 Knowledge Foundations:

-Building on Dr. Valarie Blue Bird Jernigan’s foundational framework linking food sovereignty and health, IHEI advances this work through community-led practice, evaluation, and training.
-Our programming centers Indigenous connectedness, intergenerational knowledge transmission, and relational responsibility as living determinants of health.
-By applying these principles in real-world food–land initiatives, IHEI supports Indigenous communities in strengthening sovereignty and wellbeing on their own terms.
+Building on Indigenous scholars including Dr. Valarie Blue Bird Jernigan’s foundational framework linking food sovereignty and health, IHEI advances this work through community-led evaluation, measurement development and advocacy.
+Our approach centers connectedness, intergenerational knowledge transmission, and relationality as living Indigenous practices of health for sovereignty.

 Building Collective Power Through Food & Land